SanderVocke/shoopdaloop/docs/source/developers_software.rst

 The QML integration tests come closest to "system-level".
 For example, there are tests there which can check cycle-accurately that the correct audio samples are produced based on what the user clicked in the user interface.

+Coverage is generated at each of the aforementioned test levels.
+QML coverage generation is powered by `qoverage <https://github.com/SanderVocke/qoverage>`_.

 Continuous integration